barchart/portfolio-client-js/docs/content/appendices/data_model_enumerations.md

 ## Currency

-The [```@barchart/common-js/lang/Currency```](https://github.com/barchart/common-js/blob/master/lang/Currency.js) enumeration defines the currencies used in the Portfolio Service.
-Currencies are used as:
+The [```@barchart/common-js/lang/Currency```](https://github.com/barchart/common-js/blob/master/lang/Currency.js) enumeration defines well-known currencies.
+Here are some example usages:

 * The default currency for a portfolio (used for reporting and translation purposes).
 * The currency an instrument trades in.
 * The currency a cash position is denominated in.

-Three currencies are currently supported; however, more could be added, if desired.
+At present, only three currencies are defined:

 | Enumeration Item (SDK) | String Code (API) | Description          |
 |------------------------|-------------------|----------------------|